 The Union County Writers Club of North Carolina was formed in the fall of 1994 with the assistance of the Union County Arts Council.
 The club was supported by a grant from the Grassroots Arts Program of North Carolina and the National Endowment for the Arts.
 The organization's goal is to provide necessary tools to improve skills and heighten the writing interest of the Union County residents.
 The UCWC strives to encourage talents by sponsoring workshops, lectures, critiques and readings.

-For the months of September, October, and November 2019, our meetings will be held in Monroe at the Union Co.
+For the months of January, February, March, & April 2020, our meetings will be held in Monroe at the Union Co.
 Public Library, the second Sunday of each month from 3:00pm to 4:30pm.
 Any special meetings at any other location will be posted in the future.

 Our mailing address is Union County Writers' Club, Post Office Box 496, Monroe, NC 28111.